Audiophile Audition Staff Bios

 Patrick P.L.
 Lam

 Born in Hong Kong, Patrick holds the A.R.C.T. diplomas for Performers and Teachers from the Royal Conservatory of Music.
-He received both his undergraduate and graduate degrees in the Life Sciences at the University of Toronto, where his doctoral research was in the fields of Diabetes and Pancreatitis.
-When away from work, Classical Music remains faithfully his No. 1 passion for over two decades.
+He received both his degrees in the Life Sciences at the University of Toronto, where his doctoral research was in the fields of diabetes and pancreatitis.
 He has been a music critic and writer for both local and international publications abroad, including MusicWeb International.
 System: NAD L40 Receiver, Sony DVP-NS3100ES SACD/CD/DVD player, B&W DM601 speakers.

 is a doctor in Maine, specializing in Cardiology.
 He plays the piano for relaxation, and thrives on good music, well-reproduced.